CatalinPlesu/SearchQueue/readme.md

 - [ ] Reopen the query page after intercept
 - [ ] Fix bug: new tap is the query page even if extension is disabled
 - [ ] Improve UI
+- [ ] Fix bug: no feedback after the page has been added to the queue